Local Node Differential Privacy: Introduction

-We provide the first investigation of node DP in the local model, which captures the concerns and constraints of distributed social network data.
-Prior work on graphs in the local model has focused on edge DP \cite{QinYYKXR17,ImolaMC21,ImolaMC22,DhulipalaLRSSY22,EdenLRS25,MundraPSL25}.
-We formulate the new model, design algorithms under this strong privacy guarantee, develop new lower-bound techniques showing that our algorithms are near-optimal for several fundamental graph statistics, and prove structural results that reveal qualitative differences between local node privacy and the standard local model for tabular data.
+We provide the first investigation of node DP in the local model, capturing the concerns and constraints of distributed networks in which nodes represent individuals.
+We develop algorithmic and lower bound techniques for this model, designing accurate algorithms for graph statistics based on the degree distribution, in some cases with optimal error, and prove structural results that reveal qualitative differences between local node privacy and the standard local model for tabular data.

 \paragraph{Local node differential privacy (\LNDP) model.} We study the local analogue of node differential privacy for graphs.
 There are $n$ parties, each corresponding to a node and receiving its incident edge list as input.
-Each party runs a {\em local randomizer} on its own input, using both public and local randomness, and releases the output to an (untrusted) central server, which post-processes all reports to estimate the desired statistic.
-For privacy parameters $\eps$ and $\delta$, the overall algorithm is \emph{\edLNDP} (\Cref{def:lndp}) if the joint distribution over the outputs of all parties is $(\eps,\delta)$-indistinguishable on every pair of node-neighboring graphs, i.e., graphs that differ in the edges incident to a single node.
+Each party runs a {\em local randomizer} on its own input, using both public and local randomness, and releases the output to an (untrusted) central server, which postprocesses all reports to estimate the desired statistic.
+For privacy parameters $\eps$ and $\delta$, the overall algorithm is \emph{\edLNDP} (\Cref{def:lndp}) if the joint distributions over the outputs of all parties are $(\eps,\delta)$-indistinguishable (\Cref{def:indistinguishable}) for every pair of node-neighboring input graphs---that is, undirected graphs that can be obtained from one another by rewiring a single node (i.e., they differ only in the edges incident to a single node).

+The \LNDP model is \textit{noninteractive}\footnote{We call our model \LNDP to distinguish it from interactive LNDP.}.
+We focus on this setting since it captures existing deployments of local DP and has been studied extensively for tabular data (e.g., in \cite{DuchiJW13,BassilyS15,BunNS19,EdmondsNU20,ChenGKM21,FeldmanMRT25,CanonneGS26}).
+We also define an \emph{interactive} version of the model (\Cref{def:int-lndp}), in the style of \cite{KasiviswanathanLNRS11,JosephMNR19} for tabular data, and show that our main lower bounds extend even to interactive LNDP algorithms with a constant number of rounds of interaction between the nodes and the server.

-We study the error achievable by \LNDP algorithms for fundamental graph statistics.
-Some of our error guarantees are worst-case over all graphs, while others are conditional on a promise or distributional assumption on the input graph.
-However, in all cases, as is standard in the literature, we nevertheless require privacy for \emph{all} input graphs; assumptions on the input are only needed for accuracy.
+\paragraph{Problem formulation.} We study the error achievable by \LNDP algorithms.
+Some of our error guarantees are worst-case over all graphs, while others are conditional on a promise or distributional assumption on the input.
+However, in all cases, as is standard in the literature, we require privacy for \emph{all} input graphs; assumptions on the input are only needed for accuracy.